Back Up & Restore

 - Click Import.

-Importing merges your preferences in.
-It never deletes settings that are not in the backup, and it does not touch a connection you leave switched off.
+It merges, never wipes.
+Importing adds your preferences in.
+It won't delete settings missing from the backup, and it won't touch a connection you leave switched off.

 Move to a new Mac

-- On the new Mac: install WolfWave, then Import Settings.
+- New Mac: install WolfWave, then Import Settings.

-- Turn on Reconnect Twitch in the review sheet and sign in once.
+- Reconnect Twitch: turn it on in the review sheet and sign in once.
 Done.

 Good to know